techidaily/site-win11-tips/source/_posts/elevate-communication-making-calls-on-windows-11-with-unison-app.md

 ## The Disadvantages of Calling With Intel Unison

  When you make a call from your Windows 11 system, the app uses Bluetooth to connect and access the mobile phone.
 So, you have to rely on the laptop’s microphone to communicate with the person.
 The call experience will be better if you use a wired or wireless headset with an inbuilt microphone.
-If you use[dual-sim cards](https://www.makeuseof.com/tag/dual-sim-phones/) on your phone, you cannot choose a sim card to make the call.
+If you use [dual-sim cards](https://www.makeuseof.com/tag/dual-sim-phones/) on your phone, you cannot choose a sim card to make the call.
 The app will pick whichever is the default option on the phone.

- Also, if you have a desktop, you will need to pick up a[Bluetooth adapter for Windows](https://www.makeuseof.com/tag/bluetooth-adapter-for-pc/) to connect and pair it with your phone.
+ Also, if you have a desktop, you will need to pick up a [Bluetooth adapter for Windows](https://www.makeuseof.com/tag/bluetooth-adapter-for-pc/) to connect and pair it with your phone.
 Only then you can use the calling feature in the app.

 ## Make Calls Without Lifting Your Phone